 - 1. Are there sections in the document that are confusing or unclear?
 Please provide specific suggestions to clarify or improve language in the proposed bylaws revisions. - 2.
-What suggestions do you have for making the Commission more effective as a planning body in terms of: - a. the proposed bylaws changes; - b. it's size and composition; - c. frequency of meetings (full council, committees, and subgroups); and - d. capacity to undertake syndemic planning. - 3.
 Do you believe the COH, as defined in the proposed bylaws, is fulfilling its intended role?
 Why or why not?
-What changes in the bylaws and overall structure of the body do you suggest? - 4.
+What changes in the bylaws and overall structure of the body do you suggest? - 3.
 Provide any additional comments/recommendations not discussed above.